robertpeteuil/auto-host-config/README.md

 ### Acknowledgments

-This playboook includes the [mounopts module](https://github.com/Uberspace/ansible-mountopts) written by Uberspace in the library directory.
+This playbook includes the [mounopts module](https://github.com/Uberspace/ansible-mountopts) by Uberspace in the library directory.
 It's used when the target computer is a notebook and the primary drive is an SSD.